use08174/use08174/README.md

 Hello, I'm Sumin Shim! 😊

-I am a bachelor's student at Yonsei University and have been working as a research intern in MIRLAB (Multimodal AI Lab) since October 2023.
+I am a bachelor's student at Yonsei University and working as research intern at OptAI.

 My current research interests lie in Multimodal AI and Large Language Models.